ComplexSecurity/knowledge-base/docs/security/siem.md

 SIEM systems analyze data in real time to detect activities that might indicate a threat.
 They generate alerts based on predefined and customizable rules that signal potential security issues.

-SIEMs often integrate with other security solutions, such as [[intrusion prevention systems]] (IPS), [[Firewall|firewalls]], and endpoint protection platforms, to provide a more comprehensive security overview.
+SIEMs often integrate with other security solutions, such as [intrusion prevention systems]() (IPS), [Firewall|firewalls](), and endpoint protection platforms, to provide a more comprehensive security overview.